LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 Extend the Admin Stick HUD with extra information by mutating the provided information table.

+**When Called**

+This hook is triggered when:
+- An administrator uses the admin stick tool
+- The admin stick targets an entity (player, NPC, or object)
+- The HUD information is being prepared for display
+- Before the admin stick HUD is shown to the administrator

 **Parameters**

 * `client` (*Player*): Local player using the admin stick.